-SUCCESS IN A DUI CASE IS BEST MEASURED BY WHAT DOES NOT HAPPEN TO YOU
+It really all comes down to this:SUCCESS IN A DUI CASE IS BEST MEASURED BY WHAT DOES NOT HAPPEN TO YOU

-This truth is so simple that it’s easy to overlook, especially in the online marketplace of DUI lawyers all trying to sell their services with ever-more competitive messaging.SUCCESS IS EARNED
+This is the gold standard for any person facing a drunk driving charge, and for every lawyer who handles DUI cases.
+This truth is so simple that it’s easy to overlook.
+This is especially true in the online marketplace of lawyers trying to sell their services with ever-more competitive messaging.SUCCESS IS EARNED

 A plea bargain is a negotiated “deal” that provides for the dismissal of the original charge in exchange for the person agreeing to plead guilty to a less serious offense.
 A plea-bargain is always a benefit, but there is more to winding up with the best result in a DUI case that merely getting a plea deal.

 The DUI section of our blog is a great way to learn about plea bargains and DUI cases.
 It is updated twice per week, and has more useful information than can be found anywhere else.
 With hundreds of detailed and fully searchable articles, there is nothing else like it online.REAL SUCCESS MEANS THE BEST POSSIBLE OUTCOME

 Consider the following example of how a typical plea bargain works in the DUI world:

 Imagine that Bad Luck Brenda gets arrested for OWI.
 The evidence in her case is solid, and can't be successfully challenged.
 Her lawyer manages to convince the prosecutor that, all things considered, Brenda, who has never been in trouble before, deserves a break.